centaurids-hub/COMPROG1_FINAL-PROJECT/README.md

 ---

 ## 📌 Notes
-- Original dataset is stored as `dataset_original.csv`
+- Original dataset is stored as `Aquapond Dataset. csv`
-- Filtered dataset is stored as `dataset_cleaned.csv`
+- Filtered dataset is stored as `filtered_dataset.csv`
 - Data processing and filtering are implemented using Python (pandas & NumPy)